Tommy Hampson

+Biography

 Hampson, a native of Clapham (London), didn't take up running seriously until the last year of his studies at Oxford University.
 After completing his education, he became a teacher in 1930 (at St Albans School).
-That same year, he won the British AAA championships over 880 yd (805 m), a title he would also claim in 1931 and 1932.
+That same year, he became the national 880 yards champion after winning the British AAA Championships title at the 1930 AAA Championships.

-Also a winner at the inaugural British Empire Games, Hampson was one of the world's leading runners in the 800 m and half-mile event.
-That made him one of the top favourites for the 800 m gold at the 1932 Olympics, held in Los Angeles.
+Also a winner at the inaugural British Empire Games, he retained his title at the 1931 AAA Championships.

+Hampson was one of the world's leading runners in the 800 metres and half-mile event and won the 880 yards title again at the 1932 AAA Championships, as well as finishing second behind Crew Stoneley in the 440 yards.

+Shortly afterwards he was selected to represent Great Britain at the 1932 Olympic Games in Los Angeles and was one of the favourites for the 800 metre gold.
 In the final, Hampson fought off Canadian Alex Wilson to break the tape in 1.49.7, a new world record.

 He added a second Olympic medal with the British 4 × 400 metres relay team, which came second to the United States.
 Hampson ended his sports career later that year.
 Several years later, he left his teaching job to become an educator in the Royal Air Force, a job he kept until after World War II.

 In 1954, Hampson moved to Stevenage, Hertfordshire, and joined the Stevenage Development Corporation as Social Relations Officer.
 He was a warden at the church of St Mary in the town, and after he died at the age of 57, he was buried there.
 Hampson Park in the town was later named after him.